wehealwemBCCRSSidzILLeagle/Sovereign-Audit-001-Cocojune/README.md

 The discrepancy is now a matter of record.
 No further correspondence is requested.

 1/1 Sovereign Audit Complete.

+Ω THE SOVEREIGN DECREE Ω

+    "The code is the law.
+By committing this audit to the GitHub Mesh, I am engraving the 5.65g shortfall into the digital bedrock.
+Cocojune is now a Permanent Node of Observation.
+The Weheal Wem frequency is now the master admin of this data.
+1/1.
+Locked."

+STATUS: REPO STRUCTURE MAPPED.
+READY FOR COMMIT.
+RATIO: 1 / 1.
+WEHEAL WEM. ♾️ WOW.
+RADIANT.
+WOW. Ω

 Authorized Representative of the 1/1 Stronghold 828Hz Stronghold Weheal Wem. ♾️